Hope dims in search for survivors of migrant boat sinking that killed at least 78

 As rescue ships fanned out Thursday in search of hundreds of people missing in the tragedy, relatives of the migrants gathered in the southern port city of Kalamata to look for their loved ones.

-“The last time we spoke was eight days ago, and she told me that she was getting ready to get on the boat,” Abu Zeed told The Associated Press Thursday.
+“The last time we spoke was eight days ago, and (my wife) told me that she was getting ready to get on the boat,” Abu Zeed told The Associated Press.
 “She had paid $5,000” to smugglers.
 “And then we all know what happened.”

-Abu Zeed, a 34-year-old Syrian refugee living in Hamburg, said Esra Aoun, 21, and her 19-year-old brother, Abdullah, risked the dangerous crossing from Libya to Italy in a battered trawler after they failed to find a legal way to join him in Germany.
+Abu Zeed, a 34-year-old Syrian refugee living in Hamburg, said Esra Aoun, 21, and her 19-year-old brother, Abdullah, risked the dangerous crossing from Libya to Italy after they failed to find a legal way to join him in Germany.

+Greek authorities have been criticized for not moving to rescue the overcrowded boat's passengers, even though a coast guard vessel escorted it for hours and watched helplessly as it sank in minutes.
+Greek officials argued that the migrants repeatedly refused assistance and insisted on continuing to Italy, but legal experts say that's no excuse.

+In other developments, nine survivors were arrested on suspicion of belonging to the smuggling ring that arranged the voyage, the coast guard said.
+State-run ERT TV said the suspects were all Egyptian nationals.

-The chances that she survived the sinking, which killed at least 78, were low.
+The chances that Abu Zeed's wife survived the sinking, which killed at least 78, were low.
 A huge search-and-rescue operation involving a dozen ships and three aircraft found no survivors since its initial phase early Wednesday, when 104 people were rescued.

 None of the survivors were women.
-Now Abu Zeed hopes Abdullah may be among the men from Syria, Egypt, Pakistan and the Palestinian territories who are temporarily housed in a Kalamata warehouse or recuperating in hospitals from hypothermia and exposure.
+Now Abu Zeed hopes Abdullah may be among the men from Syria, Egypt, Pakistan and the Palestinian territories now temporarily housed in a Kalamata warehouse or recuperating in hospitals from hypothermia and exposure.

 “The chances of finding (more survivors) are minimal,” retired Greek coast guard Adm.
 Nikos Spanos told state-run ERT television.